-Maths teaching at St James is aimed at giving all children the opportunities to develop and apply the goals set out by the national curriculum: develop fluency, problem solving and reasoning skills.
+Maths teaching at St James is aimed at giving all children the opportunities to develop and apply the goals set out by the national curriculum: develop fluency, problem-solving and reasoning skills.
 To achieve these goals, we teach using a mastery curriculum in which we aim for all children to become fluent, independent learners.
 Mastering maths means pupils acquiring a deep, long-term, secure and adaptable understanding of the subject.
+We place a considerable emphasis on teaching mental calculation methods and making maths link to real-life as much as possible.

 Glossary of terms